 Accessorise and personalise

 At the end of the day, this living space is yours so it is important to add a personal touch and avoid keeping it bland.
+To add your own personal touch, consider getting framed paintings to add to your walls.
+Watercolor hummingbird paintings, and similar styles are usually very aesthetically pleasing.
 Add dimension to the space through reflection by incorporating a mirror.
 Not only will this look great, but it will also provide the illusion of a larger-looking space through the reflections made.
 Or, why not incorporate textured canvases or even large family portraits to the wall for a personal touch?
 It is important to note that the living room is the gathering room of the home, therefore, a personal touch is vital if you are styling a family home’s living room!
 Alongside this, modern living room ornaments include large neutral coloured vases, bright plants, simplistic stacked books, large candles, and plush throw cushions, so you will never be short of contemporary options when it comes to updating and accessorising the room!